emanahmedsalah99-design/DevOps-Tasks/Kubernetes/lab11/README.md

 ## Conclusion
 - Namespace ivolve was created using YAML.
 - ResourceQuota successfully limits pods to only 2 inside the namespace.
+- The third pod will fail due to exceeding the ResourceQuota limit.